robmatesick/docker-speedtest-analyzer/README.md

 4. First speedtest will be executed in container build

 # Installation
-The SpeedTest analyser should to run out of the box with docker.
+The SpeedTest analyzer should to run out of the box with docker.

 **Important:** To keep the history of speedtest within a rebuild of the container please moint a volume in ``/var/www/html/data/``